 Following types of communication transfers are supported:

-Caution: This type of communication is too slow for data acquisition (all configured items in the device are received in text form).
+Caution: This type of the communication is too slow for data acquisition (all configured items in the device are received in text form).
 Sometimes the ammount of data is very large and the transmission may therefore last for several minutes!
 This is the main reason why this is not suitable regular, fast (e.g. every second) reading of requested data.

 Programming mode allows both data reading and writing.
 Although it is necessary to enter password for data writing.
 The password is not needed for reading the data.